learning-zone/css-basics/css-multiple-choice-questions.md

 **Answer: B) Reusable blocks of CSS that can be included in multiple selectors**

 > Mixins define a reusable set of declarations.
-Using `@include` injects the mixin's styles into the selector, reducing duplication.
+Using `@include` injects the mixin\'s styles into the selector, reducing duplication.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>